 Brown Sugar Syrup

-Brown sugar syrup adds a molasses-like richness to cocktails like the Winter Julep and the Marmaduke.
+Brown sugar syrup adds a molasses-like richness to cocktails like the Plum Dang It and the Weekend’s Prize.

 These little sun-dried berries add a potent pop of spice to tiki drinks like this Gold Coast Punch.

 Fresh or dried, apricots add subtle stone-fruit flavor to cocktails like the Armenian Apple, or try it splashed into a glass of iced tea.

 Balsamic Vinegar Syrup

 Forget salad—balsamic vinegar adds a tangy depth to cocktails like the Buffala Negra when simmered down into syrup form.